survivejs/webpack-book/manuscript/output/03_server_side_rendering.md

 npm add express --develop
 ```

+{pagebreak}

-Then, to get something running, implement a server as follows:
+Then, to get something running, implement a server:

 **server.js**